EviDentApp/EviDentApp/README.md

 We strongly recommend using the Google Chrome web browser for running an Ionic app.
 Google Chrome can be downloaded from this website:
 > https://www.google.com/chrome/

+## Run an Ionic app with docker

+Run the following command in the Dockerfile directory to build the container and image:

+> sudo docker build -t ionic .

+Run the following the command in the Dockerfile directory to run the image, replacing LOCAL-DIRECTORY with the complete location of the ionic source files:

+> sudo docker run -p 8100:8100 -v LOCAL-DIRECTORY:/app ionic

 # Logs

 29th of August- 10:00 to 12:14